jxtngx/lightning-lab/README.md

 `.lightningai` contains configs for Lightning Platform.

+If you only need to process data and implement an algorithm from a paper or pseudcode, you can focus on `lightning_pod.core` and `lightning_pod.pipeline` and ignore the rest of the code, so long as you follow the basic class and function naming conventions I've provided.

+> Altering the naming conventions will cause the flow to break.
+Be sure to refactor correctly.

 ### Using the Template

 The intent is that users [create a new repo from the template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in GitHub's web interface and then clone that repo to their machine.